Dimension of submitted digital images for PDI and accompanying print submissions.

 Awards are presented at the AGM to those members with the highest aggregate score in each section for the competitions held in the current year.
 The Competitions Committee also decides at this time who will be promoted to a higher section for the following years merits.

-Results in the Nature Competition and Members Annual Competition stand alone and so are not counted in any annual results.
+Results in the Nature, Members Best of the Year, Mobile Phone and Outdoor Britain competitions stand alone and so are not counted in any annual results.
 However, winners in these competitions do receive SPS awards.

 5. Re-submitting images: